MicrobiologyETHZ/mbarq/docs/mapping.md

 **Suggested inputs**

 - Annotation file in GFF3 format (this will allow mapping insertion sites to genomic features).
 - Filtering parameter (``-l``, in our hands, filtering barcodes supported by less than 100 reads produced reliable library annotations.
-This of course is dependent on depth of the sequencing, and should be tested for each use case).
+This of course is dependent on the depth of the sequencing, and should be tested for each use case).
 - Report the closest gene (``-c``).
-If ``gff`` file is provided, by default, ``mbarq`` will only report features overlapping the insertion site.
+If a ``gff`` file is provided, by default, ``mbarq`` will only report features overlapping the insertion site.
 In addition, ``mbarq`` can report the location and distance of the closest downstream feature for barcodes that do not directly overlap any features.

 **Output files**